-Many people think that in order to own a home, they need to only budget for the down payment, taxes, and insurance, and they’re done with major expenses.
+Many people think in order to own a home, they need to only budget for the down payment, taxes, and insurance, and they’re done with major expenses.
 However, the costs of home ownership do not stop with the costs necessary to purchase the home.

 Just as a vehicle requires regular maintenance, so does a home.
 Items we use on a regular basis, such the washer or dryer, kitchen appliances, and even the HVAC system, experience wear and tear and over time, parts need to be cleaned and eventually replaced.